Real Madrid pile pressure on Barcelona despite seeing both sides of Sergio Ramos | Goal.com

 On Saturday afternoon, Real Madrid went to Mendizorroza and survived, leaving with three points after a tight 2-1 win over Alaves.

-As well as sending the Blancos three points clear at the top of La Liga, piling the pressure on Barcelona ahead of the Catalans' trip to Atletico Madrid on Sunday night, this hard-earned victory also strengthened the feeling that this year Zinedine's Zidane are the real deal.
+As well as sending the Blancos three points clear at the top of La Liga, piling the pressure on Barcelona ahead of the Catalans' trip to Atletico Madrid on Sunday night, this hard-earned victory also strengthened the feeling that this year Zinedine Zidane's side are the real deal.

 Madrid showed that their recent upturn in form wasn't just down to some plain-sailing weather.